-FIRST STEPS PARTNERSHIP ACCOUNTABILITY STANDARDS GOVERNANCE AND OPERATIONS
+FIRST STEPS PARTNERSHIP ACCOUNTABILITY STANDARDS

-- 1. The local partnership board shall exercise leadership with its local and state Early Childhood partners through a functional and effective board.
-The Board as the governing body shall: - a) Adhere to local partnership By-Laws and Operating Procedures and the First Steps Legislation. - b) Implement program strategies in accordance with SC First Steps Program Accountability Standards, exercise due diligence when selecting program strategies and, when establishing new program strategies, commit to allowing sufficient time for successful implementation (min.
-2 years recommended). - c) Comply with the terms and conditions contained in the local partnership's annual grant agreement with South Carolina First Steps. - d) Maintain, at a minimum, an Executive and Finance Committee two committees for assessing and implementing responsibilities of the Local Partnership Board.
-Committee and board member rosters shall be published and all meetings are subject to FOIA requirements. - e) Implement the current strategic plan approved by the SC First Steps Board of Trustees. - f) Maintain all current approved policies/procedures/standards, board minutes, and records of all meetings (e.g. notices, sign-in-sheets, and documentation of conflict of interest as well as Freedom of Information Act). - 2.
-The local partnership board members shall: - a) For new members, Rreceive a board orientation that addresses, at minimum, membership responsibilities; the mission/vision, structure, policies/procedures/standards for operation; and program strategies.
-Partnership boards shall participate in an annual review of key documents to include, but not limited to, the partnership's grant agreement with SCFS; partnership and program standards; partnership-by-laws; and First Steps legislation. - a)b) Participate in ongoing board development. - c) Maintain a current term on the board not to exceed 68 years (23 consecutive fourtwe-year terms) and regularly attend meetings in accordance with local partnership By-Laws. - d) Hold annual elections for partnership board officers.
+GOVERNANCE AND OPERATIONS REQUIREMENTS FOR FY17: The local partnership board shall exercise leadership with its local and state Early Childhood partners through a functional and effective board.
+The bBoard as the governing body shall: a.
+Coordinate a collaborative effort at the county or multicounty level to identify area needs related to the First Steps legislative goals, and develop a strategic long-term plan for meeting those needs (Section 12.
+Section 59-152-70(A)(2)).
+The partnership's strategic plan should align with the priorities identified in the state strategic plan adopted by the SC First Steps Board. a.b.
+Adhere to local partnership By-Laws and Operating Procedures and the First Steps Legislation. b.c.
+Implement program strategies in accordance with SC First Steps Partnership and Program Accountability Standards, exercise due diligence when selecting program strategies and, when establishing new program strategies, commit to allowing sufficient time for successful implementation (min.
+2 years recommended). e.d.
+Comply with the terms and conditions contained in the local partnership's annual grant agreement with South Carolina First Steps. designated as the Annual Meeting.
+Maintain, at a minimum, two committees for assessing and implementing responsibilities of the local partnership board. f.
+Maintain all current approved policies/procedures/standards for conducting meetings and elections and disclosing records comparable to those provided for in the Freedom of Information Act and IRS disclosure requirements.
+Additionally, maintain board minutes and records of all full board and board committee meetings (e.g. notices, sign-in-sheets, and documentation of conflic of interest as well as Freedom of Information Act). g. and be on file with the Office of First Steps Operate in accordance with all applicable state and federal laws pertaining to non-profit organizations and ensure the partnership board and staff meet all requirements to maintain the partnership's non-profit status with the IRS, including the continuous maintenance of Directors' and Officers' liability insurance. h.
+Adopt and review annually the Conflict of Interest Policy contained in the partnership's grant agreement with SCFS. i.
+Adopt and maintain a Whistleblower Policy and procedure for the partnership's board and staff.
+2. The local partnership board members shall: a.
+For new members, receive a board orientation that addresses, at minimum, membership responsibilities; the mission/vision, structure, policies/procedures/standards for operation; and program strategies.
+Partnership boards shall participate in an annual review of key documents to include, but not limited to, the partnership's grant agreement with SCFS; partnership and program standards; partnership-by-laws; Conflict of Interest Policy; and First Steps legislation. a.b.
+Abide by the attendance policy contained in partnership by-laws. b.c.
+Participate in ongoing board development. e.d.
+Maintain a current term on the board not to exceed 8 years (2 consecutive four-year terms) and regularly attend meetings in accordance with local partnership By-Laws. e.
+Hold annual elections for partnership board officers (Chair, Vice Chair, Secretary).
 Officer terms are for one year.
+Partnership bBoard chair and vice chair terms cannot exceed 4 years (4)